euroscipy/euroscipy_proceedings/papers/antonia_tugores/tugores.rst

 smartphones helped people to use these accounts constantly, and all these generate new sources of information with large and public datasets to be studied.
 Under this conditions, data acquisition and storage is a key point to allow data analysis.
-In this context, we are retrieving geolocated tweets as a source of information for mobility patterns.
+In this context, we are gathering geolocated tweets as a source of information for mobility patterns.

 .. class:: keywords

-   big data, noSQL, storage, management, distributed, computing
+big data, noSQL, data acquisition, benchmark

 Introduction
 ============

-In the framework of EUNOIA project we are currently gathering information related to mobility.
-The aim is to study mobility behavior of people in urban areas , such as attitudes and lifestyle, which are particularly important, e.g., for developing demand management concepts aiming to influence mobility decisions.
+Even that social networks appeared in the old nineties, they matured in the last decade at the same time that mobile internet connections has grown.
+Even that some social networks data is not freely accessible, others like Twitter are totally public and includes geolocation data.
+This information can be used to study mobility behaviour of people in urban areas, such as attitudes and lifestyle, which are particularly important, e.g., for developing demand management concepts aiming to influence mobility decisions.

-In this context we are using geolocalized tweets as a source of information form mobility patterns.
+In the framework of EUNOIA project we are currently gathering information related to mobility and in this context we are using geolocated tweets as a source of information for mobility patterns.
 In order to collect this data we make use of Python and Tweepy.
-Storing this data and accessing to them quickly is a challenging task for which we rely on MongoDB and the Python plugging for it.
-Analysis and visualization are achieved by using raw Python code, networkx and matplotlib.
-And finally, the Python web framework Django is used to share the data between the project partners.
+Storing this data and accessing them quickly is a challenging task for which we rely on MongoDB, a noSQL database, and its Python driver.

+The objective of this paper is to discuss efficient ways to retrieve, and store large amounts of data from social networks such as Twitter to study human mobility patterns.
+The paper is organized as follows, SQL and noSQL databases are described in section 2, section 3 explains how data acquisition is achieved.
+Section 4 checks performance benchmarks to MongoDB and MySQL, preliminary results are shown in section 5 and finally, concluding remarks are given in section 6.

 Data storage
 ============